Blitzapps/blitz-orm/readme.md

 Blitz-orm is an Object Relational Mapper (ORM) for graph databases that uses a JSON query language called Blitz Query Language (BQL).
 BQL is similar to GraphQL but uses JSON instead of strings.
 This makes it easier to build dynamic queries.

 Blitz-orm is similar to other ORM packages such as Prisma.
-You define a BQL schema and it gets translated to different databases (currently only compatible with TypeDB but a dgraph adapter in the oven).
+You define a BQL schema and it gets translated to different databases (currently only compatible with TypeDB and SurrealDB).

 ## Compatibility

-Currently, it works with TypeDB and surrealDB
+TypeDB

+- Schema (working with issues)
+- Queries (stable)
+- Mutations (some issues)

+SurrealDB

+- Schema (to-do)
+- Queries (stable)
+- Mutations (some issues)

 ## How to Use

 1. Install the package using your package manager, for example:
 `yarn add @blitznocode/blitz-orm`
 2. Create a Borm schema.
 You can find an example in the test folder.
 3. The borm.define() function is currently not working, so you will need to manually translate your BQL schema into a TypeQL schema (an example can be found in the test folder).
 4. Create a configuration file with the database name that you have created in TypeDB.
 5. Initialize Blitz-orm in a file like this: